maxmahlke/rocks/docs/ssodnet.rst

 ssoCard and datacloud
 =====================

-Every known asteroid has an ``ssoCard`` and every ``ssoCard`` only refers to a single asteroid.
+Every known asteroid has an :term:`ssoCard` and every :term:`ssoCard` only refers to a single asteroid.
 It stores the best single value for each parameter of the asteroid, e.g. by computing weighted averages of the best available data.

-The ``datacloud`` is the collection of (almost) all published data on asteroids.
-It is split into catalogues, e.g. the ``diamalbedo`` catalogue containing observations of asteroid diameters and albedos. ``rocks`` offers to query these catalogues for one asteroid at a time, returning all entries belonging to that asteroid in the requested catalogue.
+The :term:`datacloud<Datacloud Catalogue>` is the collection of (almost) all published data on asteroids.
+It is split into catalogues, e.g. the ``diamalbedo`` catalogue containing observations of asteroid diameters and albedos. ``rocks`` allows to query these catalogues for one asteroid at a time, returning all entries belonging to that asteroid in the requested catalogue.

-When querying for asteroid parameters, specifying the parameter name as singular or plural will retrieve its value from the ``ssoCard`` in the former and from the ``datacloud`` in the latter case, as shown below.
+When querying for asteroid parameters, specifying the parameter name as singular or plural will retrieve its value from the :term:`ssoCard` in the former and from the :term:`datacloud<Datacloud Catalogue>` in the latter case, as shown below.
+See the list of available parameters :ref:`here <parameter_names>`.

 .. tab-set::